-My sister in law makes the most delicious zucchini bread.
+My sister in law makes the most delicious zucchini bread recipe.
 When the crop is coming in strong, you’ll often find loaves of this wonderful spice bread cooling on her counter and bags of shredded zucchini being stocked in her freezer so that she can make more for gifts to give friends and family come fall.

 The first time I ever made zucchini bread was on July 5, 1999.
 I put it in the oven around 8:05 PM.
 Around 8:10 my son decided he was ready to be born.
 My first thought was “BUT I JUST PUT ZUCCHINI BREAD IN THE OVEN!”.
 After a frantic phone call to Mama (who we lived just across from the street at the time), I left for the hospital confident that my bread would be taken out of the oven when the timer was up.
 About seventeen hours later I was treated to my first taste – and boy was I hungry by then!